 Traditionally, hardtails were designed and built for cross-country riding.
 Recently we have seen many brands designing hardtails with geometry more suitable for trail riding.
 Manufacturers made an effort to fit the needs of riders looking for an affordable bike they can ride anywhere.
 The relatively long 1163mm wheelbase combined with a 67.6-degree head angle are what make the Fuse Comp feel so stable and confident at high speeds or on steep singletrack.
 The 447mm reach gives the rider enough room to move around on the bike without feeling so long that you feel stretched out.
 This bike is capable of feeding it through rock gardens with a healthy dose of speed.

 Climbing on the Fuse Comp is deceptively fast and easy.
-Our testers didn't feel particularly fast on the climbs but nonetheless, they were consistently quick.
+Our testers didn't feel particularly fast on the climbs, but they were consistently quick.
 The relaxed geometry and calm, smooth feel of the bike on a variety of climbs make climbing feel more comfortable than speedy.
 Powering up steep technical climbs was no problem for the Fuse.
-Whether seated or cranking out of the saddle the 3.0-inch tires provided tons of traction and resisted spinning out.
+Whether seated or cranking out of the saddle, the 3.0-inch tires provided tons of traction and resisted spinning out.

 The Fuse's geometry is very similar to many of the newest full suspension trail bikes on the market.
 It has a 73-degree seat tube, which puts the rider's weight more or less on top of the bottom bracket.
 The bike still has precise and reliable handling on the climbs thanks to the 67.6-degree head angle.

 The Fuse Comp shines on rocky technical climbs.
 Even when our testers made questionable line choices, the Fuse crawled right over any technical feature.
 The front wheel didn't wander even on steeper climbs or through corners.
-Negotiating tight uphill switchbacks is easy and not this bike isn't cumbersome.
+Negotiating tight uphill switchbacks is easy, and this bike isn't cumbersome.

 The Fuse Comp features an aluminum frame.
 The front triangle offers internal cable routing for the dropper post, rear derailleur, and rear brake.
 This feature makes a very clean look on the bike and may save some riders from smashing the cable housing during a crash.
 The downside of internal cable routing is that replacing cable housing is far more difficult.